 For a total of 28.777 hours (rounding inaccuracy).

-A last example, even more complex but with the same bounding box and the same amount of material to be removed from inside the bounding box:
+The last example, even more, complex but with the same bounding box and the same amount of material to be removed from inside the bounding box:

 Again the breakdown of the 41.889 hours:

 6.56 hours inside the bounding box at a multiplier of 1

 19.667 hours added to that for multiplier 4 (4-1=3)

 For a total of 41.907 hours (rounding inaccuracy).

 At $50/hour that makes $2,094, plus the material of $69.12, makes 2,163.

 When we upload this model to the widget we see, correctly:

 As we have seen, the software decides what category of complexity a model belongs to.
 You can not influence that, it’s hardcoded.
 Improving the algorithm for determining complexity, based on user feedback, is something we do constantly, which makes discussing it here in detail not very useful.